vvb333007/espshell/README.md

  * SHELL BRIEF DESCRIPTION AND EXAMPLES OF USE
  * -------------------------------------------
  *
- * Shell commands include i2c, uart, pin manipulation, tone generator
+ * Shell commands include i2c, uart, pin manipulation, tone generator, pattern generator (RMT)
  * and a pulse counter.
 There are some basic 'information' commands:
  * memory usage, cpuid, pin; commands for execution flow control: suspend/resume
  * main Arduino loop(), restart and light sleep
  *
- * Full list of commands is available by typing "?" and pressing <Enter>
+ * Full list of commands is available by typing "?" and pressing "Enter"
  * Description of arguments to the command can be obtained by typing a command
  * with "?" like this:
  *